rrthomas/nancy/README.md

   --path PATH  path to build relative to input tree [default: ''] --version    show program's version number and exit

 The INPUT-PATH is a ':'-separated list; the inputs are merged in left-to-right order.

+OUTPUT cannot be in any input directory.
 ```

 ## Operation <a name="operation"></a>